Zunaeed-Imran/Basic_Problem_solve/README.md

 - practice branch practice alphabet with if else or condation.

 3. ASCI value see. using switch statement.

+- i just use switch statement and give them value.

 4. Uppercase, Lowercase or special character.

 - will show the input is uppercase or lowercase or special charracter.